amzn/selling-partner-api-docs/references/catalog-items-api/catalogItemsV0.md

 #### Description
 Returns a list of items and their attributes, based on a search query or item identifiers that you specify.
 When based on a search query, provide the Query parameter and optionally, the QueryContextId parameter.
 When based on item identifiers, provide a single appropriate parameter based on the identifier type, and specify the associated item value.
 MarketplaceId is always required.

+This operation returns a maximum of ten products and does not return non-buyable products.

 **Usage Plans:**

 | Plan type | Rate (requests per second) | Burst |